 In this recipe, the pike dumplings are served in a consomme, which is a fancy clarified broth.
 We know they have been enjoyed at least since the renaissance, if not longer.
 Basically, you make some nice stock from roasted meat and bones, then you chill it.
 The next step is to beat egg whites and ground vegetables into the stock, heat it gently and slowly, stirring constantly.

-This dish is at it’s heart. a tribute to yellowfoot chanterelles.
-Yellowfeet and black trumpets are to my knowledge the only mushrooms from the chanterelle family that can be dried, due to their hollow shape.
+This dish is at it’s heart a tribute to yellowfoot chanterelles.
+Yellowfeet and black trumpets are to my knowledge the only mushrooms from the chanterelle family that can be dried and keep a decent texture due to their hollow shape.
 They make great additions to anything where you might use dried mushrooms, a standby being a soup or broth.
 Often consommes will be flavored with some sort of fine alcohol or spirit to impart a little extra flavor.
-In this case, I decided to use a vodka infused with dried yellowfeet.
+In this case, I decided to use a vodka infused with yellowfeet.

 Northern Pike Dumplings in Yellowfoot Chanterelle Consomme